RodenBrudon/budgetApp/README.md

 # Technologies

 Vanilla JavaScript <br/>
-life-server - A dev server with life-reload feature
+live-server - A dev server with live-reload feature

 # Try it
 donwload it